-Whether you're scheduled for Spinal Cord Stimulation (SCS) or Radiofrequency Ablation (RFA) or are simply interested in learning more about these treatment options, you may have questions about Boston Scientific's therapies.
+Whether you're scheduled for Spinal Cord Stimulation (SCS), Basivertebral nerve ablation (BVNA) or Radiofrequency Ablation (RFA) or are simply interested in learning more about these treatment options, you may have questions about Boston Scientific's therapies.
 The information below includes general recommendations, so always consult your own healthcare team about your individual situation and whether SCS or RFA is right for you.

 SCS therapy has been proven safe and effective in clinical studies.
 Hundreds of thousands of people worldwide have been treated with SCS.
 Prior to the surgery, your physician will outline the risks of the surgery and ask for your consent.
 This is a normal part of the process.
 SCS systems are CE-marked for adults with chronic pain of the low back and limbs.